aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 #figure(
 	image("figures/defender2.png", width: 80%),
 	caption: "As soon as the simulation is started, the enemy (red) will try approaching the player, and the defender (blue) will in turn move towards the enemy.
-We have currently put the simulation on hold using the pause-simulation metacommand", )
+We have currently put the simulation on hold using the pause-simulation metacommand.", )

 #figure(